Flexible Packaging – The Perfect Fit for a Modern Lifestyle

 4. Sustainable Living

 Another thing Millennial consumers look for when they shop is products that strive to improve sustainability.
-According to Nielsen, nearly three out of four would pay extra for sustainable options.
-Flexible packaging does this in a few different ways.
+Flexible packaging helps meet that demand in a few ways.

 Pouches use 60 percent less plastic and are approximately 23 percent lighter than rigid containers.
 Less material means less waste in landfills, and lightweight packaging means less energy is used during transportation.
 All of this reduces the carbon footprint of the organization selling the product.
 While the issue of recycling films used in flexible packaging is complicated, there are companies like TerraCycle working to make flexible packaging even more environmentally friendly.